 The Haberfield Association (HabAs) was formed in 1980, as a result of the increased public awareness, of the need to maintain Haberfield's special architectural and Garden Suburb character.

 We are the recognised residents' group for the Garden Suburb of Haberfield, postcode 2045.
 The Association started as a protest against the notorious development excesses of the Askin-era 60's and 70's.
 We now have a long-standing record of constructive input, consistently working for the community for over 30 years.
 We assisted with the original O'Connell Inquiry of 1981-82 which found that Haberfield had such unique heritage integrity, garnering such strong community support, that Haberfield was indeed unique and should be protected.

 In 1985 it was declared as the first Conservation Area in NSW.

-Most recently, Habas has had major input in regard to the revised Ashfield LEP, currently approved and gazetted 23 Dec 2013.
-We keep track of all Haberfield DAs, we frame comments, offer advice to homeowners, address Council, prepare submissions and attend as witness at the Land & Environment Court in support of Council decisions - one of the most recent being 2009, involving Yasmar and the adverse impact of its Part A lease - in itself a powerful argument against the proposed changes.
+HabAs has had major input in regard to the revised Ashfield LEP, approved and gazetted 23 Dec 2013, and is involved in the LEP process for the new Inner West Council.
+We keep track of all Haberfield DAs, we frame comments, offer advice to homeowners, address Council, prepare submissions and attend as witness at the Land & Environment Court in support of Council decisions.
+Of particular note, in 2009, involving Yasmar and the adverse impact of the proposed Part A lease - in itself a powerful argument against the proposed changes.

 Our ongoing work re Yasmar Reserve also provides living proof that The Haberfield Association takes planning and community affairs seriously, has in-depth experience in this area, understands how PEOPLE relate to community involvement and development protocols, and that we are committed to practical solutions.
 Since 1998 we have actively urged that a self-funding future be developed for Yasmar - and offered dynamic, marketable, ideas on how this might be achieved.
 As yet, to no avail.